PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the same contracts as scalar zero-to-one clamp cleanup.
 The legacy lowerer symbol delegates to the family implementation.

+Consecutive floating Mul constant folding is also owned by `passes/graph_cleanup.py`.
+It requires two strict binary Mul operators, an exclusive non-output intermediate, floating path tensors, broadcast-compatible floating constants, and a finite fused value.
+The implementation shares one differential index, updates the surviving Mul input slots through indexed mutation, removes the first Mul structurally, preserves constant quantization, and registers the new fused tensor in LayoutState before pruning.
+All three production and fallback positions call `run_consecutive_mul_constants_cleanup` with stable ID `canonicalize.fold_consecutive_mul_constants`; their relative order is unchanged and the legacy lowerer helper remains a wrapper.

 Squeeze/Reshape identity cleanup also uses the differential graph index.
 It normalizes explicit or inferred squeeze axes, proves the squeezed and restored shapes, rewires only consumers of the round-trip output, then removes both